Flavours of Assam

 Day 5: Majuli

 The Mishing community have lived for generations on the banks of Brahmaputra, thus possessing a tremendous knowledge of fishing and wet paddy cultivation.
 We will visit a traditional Mishing village where we will learn to prepare some traditional dishes.
-The Mishing are also well known for their local brew made by burning rice husk, which is known as Sai Mod.
+The Mishing are also well know for their local brew made by burning rice husk, which is known as Sai Mod.
 You will also have to opportunity to visit local markets, and sample traditional cooking methods in an ethnic kitchen run by a local family.

-Day 6: Majuli – Sibsagar – Dibrugarh
+Day 6: Majuli to Dibrugarh

 By later afternoon continue driving to Dibrugarh.

-Day 7: Excursion to a Tai Phake village
+Day 7: Excursion to Nam Phake

 Start with a visit to the village monastery of the Theravada sect of Buddhism.
 From there continue walking around this serene village, interacting with the friendly locals.
 We visit one of the local houses where we have a traditional meal prepared with different kinds of vegetables and foraged greens, infused with local herbs.
 The vegetables are served with a ball of rice that is wrapped in a leaf and steamed, locally called Tupula Bhat.
-They are also known for the unique preparation of fish and meat that tastes as good as it looks- a true feast for the senses.
+They are also known for the unique preparation of fish and pork that tastes as good as it looks- a true feast for the senses.

 By evening drive back to Dibrugarh.